DjangoGirls/tutorial/en/django_forms/README.md

 Next, we have `class Meta`, where we tell Django which model should be used to create this form (`model = Post`).

 Finally, we can say which field(s) should end up in our form.
-In this scenario we want only `title` and `text` to be exposed – `author` should be the person who is currently logged in (you!) and `created_date` should be automatically set when we create a post (i.e. in the code), right?
+In this scenario we want only `title` and `text` to be exposed – `author` should be the person who is currently logged in (you!) and `created_date` should be automatically set when we create a blog post (i.e. in the code), right?

 And that's it!
 All we need to do now is use the form in a *view* and display it in a template.